NYPL/digarch/staging/FTK-Quick-Start.md

 -    Use the Category field instead of the Ext field when identifying formats if FTK does not recognize the correct extension.

--    Please check to see if
-    any files have the label "Potentially Sensitive" and review to see if they indeed contain sensitive material.
-When digital archives staff uploaded the collection's files into FTK, they ran a search for Pii.
-If there were any hits, these files were labeled "Potentially Sensitive".
+### Media Log

-- Work back and forth between the media log and FTK - does the label transcript in the media log accurately portray the contents?
-If so, the label transcript can provide additional context for the electronic records.
+* Work back and forth between the media log and FTK.
+* Note the label transcript in the media log and compare it to the contents in FTK.
+* The label transcript can provide additional context for the electronic records.

   | Common Questions |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |